amartinsn/amartinsn.github.io/_posts/2016-07-28-lessons-learned-from-software-rewrites.md

 While working on this project I met my friend [Joshua Kerievsky](https://www.industriallogic.com/people/joshua) in one of his visits at Globo.com.
 I was sharing with him some of our learnings and challenges we were facing, then he mentioned a refactoring strategy he teaches in [one of his workshops](https://www.industriallogic.com/onsite-workshops/testing-and-refactoring/), that could be helpful for us to get where we wanted to be.
 The goal is to remove dead code from your codebase as they introduce unnecessary complexity, specially on the parts that are integrating with them.
 Once potential candidates were spot, they were put into some sort of code quarantine for a period of time to make sure no one was actually using them, and then deleted completely.
 We spend a few months doing that and **ended up reducing the number of features by ~40%**, which was a great return of investment.

-####Create a Strangler Application and slowly getting rid of the old systems
+####Creating a Strangler Application to slowly get rid of the old systems

 The metrics we’d collected were also useful to rank the most important features and from that elect the ones we would start tackling.
 For every piece of functionality we created a suite of [characterization tests](http://c2.com/cgi/wiki?CharacterizationTest) where we verified exactly how it was supposed to behave and we also took advantage of that to start using a technique called [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration), that allowed us to automatically check, on every build, that it was still working as expected.
 That increased the level of confidence of the team to implement the functionality on the new stack, which was based on [Scala](http://www.scala-lang.org/) and [Finagle](http://twitter.github.io/finagle/).